Think you’re too young to suffer a heart attack? Might want to think again.

 - High blood cholesterol

 These are considered controllable risk factors since they stem from an individual’s lifestyle.
-Uncontrollable risk factors include age and family history, though both of those are important variables in determining your risk of heart attack.
+Uncontrollable risk factors include age and family history, though both of those are important variables in determining your risk of a heart attack.

 Ethnicity is also a factor to be considered.
 Heart disease is the leading cause of death for people of most racial and ethnic groups in the U.S, including African Americans, American Indians, Alaska Natives, and Caucasians.
 For Asian Americans, Pacific Islanders, and Hispanics, heart disease is second only to cancer.